bountin/uebersetzerbau/README.markdown

 This is a repository for my university lecture 'Uebersetzerbau'.
 It's about how compilers work and for practice we have to implement our own language with our own compiler.
+The gesamt part of this repo is the completed project but sadly it has some bugs which I was not able to fix in time.

 The university page is at http://www.complang.tuwien.ac.at/andi/185A48